MemoSainz/form-validation-firebase-JS/README.md

 EN: Firebase is used as a database.

-Also, files of the project in English, inside the folder.
+> Also, files of the project in English, inside the folder.

-It is need by the user to put a name, an email and a password that must contain from 8 to 15 characters, as well at least one upper & lower cases and a special character.
+EN: It is need by the user to put a name, an email and a password that must contain from 8 to 15 characters, as well at least one upper & lower cases and a special character.

-Se necesita por el usuario, poner un nombre, un email y una contraseña que debe contener de 8 a 15 caracteres, además de al menos una mayúscula y minúscula, y un caracter especial.
+ES: Se necesita por el usuario, poner un nombre, un email y una contraseña que debe contener de 8 a 15 caracteres, además de al menos una mayúscula y minúscula, y un caracter especial.

 Spanish: [Netlify](https://form-validation-firebase-memosainz-es.netlify.app/)